Britain's FTSE hits one-month low as miners, Babcock slide

 LONDON, March 27 Britain's top share index hit a one-month low after the failure of U.S. President Donald Trump to push his healthcare reforms through Congress hit mining shares and Babcock fell after exiting a contract.

-On Friday, Republican leaders pulled legislation to overhaul the U.S. healthcare system, a 2016 election campaign promise of Trump and his allies, putting into question Trump's ability to deliver on his other promises, such as tax reform.
+On Friday, Republican leaders pulled legislation to overhaul the U.S. healthcare system, a 2016 election campaign promise of Trump and his allies, which has put into question Trump's ability to deliver on his other promises, such as tax reform.

 The rally in global equity markets since Trump's election has been driven by a reflation trade, on the hope for increased infrastructure spending and tax cuts.